CDRH/orchid/docs/languages.md

 ## Alter Existing Translations

 Check out `/config/locales`.
-You should see yml files with named by language codes.
+You should see yml files named by language codes.
 You may edit these files to change strings as desired for things such as your site title, home page text, etc.